1st Tank Battalion: Afghanistan

-On 1 January 2011 Company D, 1st Tank Battalion, deployed to Camp Leatherneck, Afghanistan and was the first American mechanized unit to employ the M1A1 Main Battle Tank in Helmand Province.
+On 1 January 2011 Company D, 1st Tank Battalion, deployed to Camp Leatherneck, Afghanistan and was the first American mechanized unit to deploy with the M1A1 Main Battle Tank in the War in Afghanistan.
 These Tank Companies deployed in support of International Security Forces- Afghanistan.
 Company D deployed from Jan to Jul 2011, Company A deployed from Jan to Jul 2012, and Company D deployed from Jan to Jul 2013 as Tank Companies.

 In this time Company C deployed as a route clearance company (Oct 2011 to May 2012), Company B with elements from H&S Company deployed as an advisory team (Jan 2012 to Jul 2012).

 Decommissioning

-1st Tank Battalion was officially decommissioned on 21 May 2021 at a ceremony held at MCAGCC 29 Palms, CA. The deactivation was part of a larger restructuring of the Marine Corps as part of the Commandant's Force Design 2030 initiative.
+1st Tank Battalion was officially decommissioned on 21 May 2021 at a ceremony held at MCAGCC 29 Palms, CA. Its commission in Palm Springs was done so after the Gulf War, when the USMC began to downsize their heavy armor brigades.
+Instead of retiring the oldest tank battalion, they retired 3rd tank battalion and transferred the great moniker of First Tanks, preserving the true history of The Corps.
+The eventual deactivation was part of a larger restructuring of the Marine Corps as part of the Commandant's Force Design 2030 initiative.
 The Marine Corps is divesting itself of larger, armor formations in order to create more expeditionary formations that can operate in the Indo-Pacific and provide long range precision fires in support of fleet maneuver.